“The sky is totally turquoise, not a cloud on the horizon.

 We are exactly ten days after the attacks September 11 in New York.

 I had just moved into an apartment on avenue de Muret, which seemed spacious compared to my old studio cabin.
-Despite the luxury of my mini terrace which overlooked the Garonne, please, on which only one chair could take place, it was not possible for me to change my old dented car, a gray Visa which sometimes gave me a look of Peter Falk inColombo.
+Despite the luxury of my mini terrace which overlooked the Garonne, please, on which only one chair could sit, it was not possible for me to change my old dented car, a gray Visa which sometimes gave me a look of Peter Falk inColombo.
 But, on this sunny day, I knew she could start relatively quickly.

 After a few turns of the keys, here I am in the direction of Éditions Milan going up the avenue de Muret, towards the road to Spain; I go along on one side the Semvat the Toulouse bus reservee – and on the other the AZF factory, which is less than five hundred meters from the editorial office.